plockaby/perl-prancer-plugin-database/README.md

                     - SET search_path=public

 The "connection-name" can be anything you want it to be.
 This will be used when requesting a connection from the plugin to determine which connection to return.
-If only one connection is configured it may be prudent to call it "default" as that is the name that Prancer will look for if no connection name is given.
+If only one connection is configured and no specific connection name is requested then the only configured connection will be returned.
+If more than one connection is configured and no specific connection name is requested then any connection that is named "default" will be used.
+Otherwise an error will be thrown.
 For example:

     use Prancer::Plugin::Database qw(database);

     Prancer::Plugin::Database->load();

+    # if only one connection is configured then this will return that
+    # connection
+    my $dbh = database;

+    # if multiple connections are configured and one of them is called
+    # "default" then this will return the connection named "default" or throw
+    # an error if no connection is named "default"
+    my $dbh = database;

+    # this will return a configured connection named "foo" or throw an error if
+    # no connections are named "foo"
-    my $dbh = database;  # returns whatever connection is called "default" my $dbh = database("foo");  # returns the connection called "foo"
+    my $dbh = database("foo");

 # OPTIONS